vipoo/iRacingReplayOverlay.net/README.md

 iRacingReplayDirector
 =====================

-This project is the sucessor of the discontinued iRacingReplayDirector.NET application developed by Vipoo.
+iRacingReplayDirector is the sucessor of the discontinued iRacingReplayDirector.NET application developed by Vipoo.

 As Vipoo no longer owns an active license for iRacing - nor has the time to commit to this project - I will take over managing the original repository (vipoo/iRacingReplayDirector.net) and continue to coordinate future enhancements as well.